 Digitizing the family farm to feed the world

-For 115 years, Bobby Joe Donovan’s family has grown and harvested grain on this farm in Alberta, Canada.
-Today, digital technology is rapidly transforming the industry worldwide, helping farmers like Donovan to make more informed decisions and achieve greater yields.
+For 115 years, Bobby Joe Donovan’s family has grown and harvested grain on this farm near Mossleigh, Alta.
+Today, digital technology is rapidly transforming the industry, enabling Donovan, pictured, to make more informed decisions and achieve greater yields.
+NEIL ZELLER PHOTOGRAPHY

 From data management and analytics to real-time tracking of essential crop, weather and fertilizer information, Donovan can manage the family farm from the seat of her tractor.
 NEIL ZELLER PHOTOGRAPHY